 This isn't actually a Captain America helmet, technically.
 This helmet belongs to "The Captain" or "Captain Nomad" or possibly US Agent.
-It's meant to resemble what Captain America's helmet might have looked like if Steve Rogers had worn the black costume he'd worn in the comics for a year in 1989 when he went through one of his occasional fugitive phases.
+It's meant to resemble what Captain America's helmet might have looked like in Infinity War if Steve Rogers had worn the black costume he'd worn in the comics for a year in 1989 when he went through one of his occasional fugitive phases.
 But the technique is the same if you're trying to make a typical Captain America helmet or something similar.

 This helmet was 3D printed in four parts, glued together, smoothed, and painted.
 This project costs around $50 for all the materials, but for that price you could likely make five of these.
 It takes about 15 hours, of which about 3 hours are hands-on time and most of which is just print time or drying time.
 It's an easy project accessible to any experience level that can definitely be accomplished over a few evenings or over a weekend.

 - 200 g of Filament - $20 / kg